bradreeder/CV/README.md

 ## SKILLS

 I am a natural empath and mediator.
-This enables me to find root problems in systems and experiences, understand context and the needs of multiple stakeholders, and effectively collaborate to synthesise strategies that address them.
+This enables me to find root problems in systems and experiences, understand the needs of context and multiple stakeholders, and collaborate to synthesise strategies that address them.

 My core skillset is immersive research, a continuous learning mindset, and strong communication & presentation skills.
 I have experience working with the following technologies and am quick to learn new tools and skills: